MrRogerino/dfweb-api/README.md

 ### Itinerary

-Traveling to foreign places for a few day?
-Plan an itinerary of activities before you go!
+Traveling to foreign places for a few days?
+Quickly plan a list of activities before you go!
 ```
 GET dfw-eb.herokuapp.com/itinerary
 ```